Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 Meet the standards of physical fitness outlined by GACA.

-Have no disqualifying medical conditions (e.g., uncontrolled diabetes, epilepsy, certain psychiatric illnesses).
+Have no disqualifying medical conditions, such as uncontrolled diabetes, epilepsy, or certain psychiatric illnesses.

 Undergo psychiatric screening as per aviation standards.